botpress/documentation-v12/docs/conversation-studio/content-management/free-text.md

 ---
 id: free-text
-sidebar_position: 1
+title: Free Text
 ---

-# Free Text

 ---------------

-:::note

-Hi
+:::caution

+Hi!
+Sorry, but this page is under construction!

 :::